figure002/setlyze/src/doc-src/source/usecases.rst

 example, we're just interested in data from the location Aquadome Grevelingen.
 Select "Aquadome, Grevelingen" from the list.
 Press the Continue button.

-The :ref:`species selection dialog <dialog-spe-selection>` should now be displayed.
+The :ref:`dialog-spe-selection` should now be displayed.
 By default, the species are sorted by their scientific name.
 Select the species "*Balanus crenatus*".
 Press the Continue button to start the calculations for this analysis.

-In a few seconds you should be presented with the :ref:`analysis report dialog
+In a few seconds you should be presented with the :ref:`dialog-analysis-report`.
-<dialog-analysis-report>`.
 This dialog shows the results for the analysis.

 Results
 =======